Feature Flags in Flutter

 import 'package:feature_flags_toggly/feature_flags_toggly.dart';

-Initialize Toggly by running the Toggly.init method and by providing your App Key from your
+Initialize Toggly by running the `Toggly.init` method and by providing your `App Key` from your [Toggly application page](https://app.toggly.io)

 @override